Aotearoa Short Film Lab

 Previous Short Film Lab participants have described the interactive workshop as “inspiring” and “invaluable”, and many projects have gone on to be funded and produced.
 Films developed with the assistance of the Lab have premiered at the Berlin International Film Festival (I’m Going to Mum’s), NZ International Film Festival (Tree) and Show Me Shorts Festival (Zinzan, Baby?).
-Charmer, also developed through the Lab, features in the Show Me Shorts 2018 programme.
+Charmer, also developed through the Lab, featured in the Show Me Shorts 2018 programme.